josegonzalez/trimui-brick-wifi-pak/README.md

 ## Installation

 1. Mount your TrimUI Brick SD card.
-2. Create a folder in your SD card with the full-path of `/Tools/tg3040/Toggle Wifi.pak`.
+2. Download the latest release from Github.
+It will be named `Toggle.Wifi.pak.zip`.
-3. Copy `launch.sh` to that folder, ensuring it is still executable.
+3. Copy the zip file to `/Tools/tg3040/Toggle Wifi.pak.zip`.
+4. Extract the zip in place, then delete the zip file.
+5. Confirm that there is a `/Tools/tg3040/Toggle Wifi.pak/launch.sh` file on your SD card.
-4. Unmount your SD Card and insert it into your TrimUI Brick.
+6. Unmount your SD Card and insert it into your TrimUI Brick.